Dugchugy/TinyPotionFactory/Carpenter/Notes/Game loop plan.md

 `TileObject` is the base class for all tiles. all functional and decorative tiles will inherit from TileObject.
 TileObjects each contain a model they use for rendering and a 2D vector of integers storing where they are on the grid.

 TileObjects will have functions to get their input/output models (what sides they accept from) and applying an input or output to the tile. they will also have a both a draw and an update function.

+### `GridBoard`

+`GridBoard` is the highest level object of the game. it stores a vector of grids that make up the game as well as a collection of all the tiles in the grid. all grids should have a pointer to the GridBoard as well as any tiles that may need it. it has a draw and update function that calls the grid draw and update